-This trek explores the isolated Lapchi Kang, a region rich in biodiversity and folklore rarely visited by tourists.
+This trek explores the isolated Lapchi Kang, a valley rich in biodiversity and folklore rarely visited by tourists.
 It's a Buddhist pilgrimage site, famed for Milarepa's cave, offering a unique Himalayan experience.
 Nestled between Nepal and Tibet, it's a spiritual hub, considered sacred alongside Kailash and Tsari.

 Lapchi Kang Milarepa Cave Trek